-The following table contains information about the compensation earned by the Corporation's President and Chief Executive Officer, the two individuals who served as the Corporation's Chief Financial Officer and Corporate Secretary during the fiscal year ending March 31, 2005 and the Corporation's other most highly compensated executive officers (collectively, the "Named Executive Officers") for services rendered during the Corporation's three most recently completed fiscal years.
+The following table contains information about the compensation earned by the Corporation's President and Chief Executive Officer, the two individuals who served as the Corporation's Chief Financial Officer and the Vice President, Exploration during the fiscal year ending December 31, 2005 and the Corporation's other most highly compensated executive officers (collectively, the "Named Executive Officers") for services rendered during the Corporation's three most recently completed fiscal years.
 All compensation figures are reported in US dollars unless otherwise stated.